julelang/manual/src/packages/std/json.md

 ### Encoding with Indentation

-The [EncodeIndent](/std/encoding-json#encodeindent) function will encode like the Encode function, but it will adds identation where it needed.
-The indentation string determinated by the function caller.
+The [EncodeIndent](/std/encoding-json#encodeindent) function will encode like the Encode function, but it will adds indentation where it needed.
+The indentation string determined by the function caller.
 Tabs or spaces are recommended for indentation.

 For example:
 ```jule